jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 processing user requests and domain entities that the user can interact with.

 BoardView:
-> This class handles how the player views the board throughout the game, by constructing the board out of an iterable structure of Row objects and containing methods to check how a player can perform a move
+> This class handles how the player views the board throughout the game.
+It does this by constructing the board out of an
+> iterable structure of Row objects, by providing methods to check if a potential move is valid, and by providing error
+> messages for invalid moves.
+>
 CheckersGame:
-> This class represents a game that a player can participate in, and ensures that the players take their turns properly
+> This class represents a game that a player can participate in, and ensures that the players take their turns properly.

 Player:
 > Holds player information such as color and name.